ZeynepUzun1/DSA210-Project/README.md

 ### Primary Data Collection

 The dataset will be built using three main sources: transaction records, order confirmations and menstrual cycle tracking data from the period tracker app Flo.
-Item characteristics such as product name, original price and discount details will be gathered from transaction records and order confirmations from e-commerce platforms.
-Only spending on clothing will be analyzed to examine how factors like time of the month, discounts and other influences affect my purchasing decisions.
+Item characteristics such as original price, discount details, product and brand name will be gathered from transaction records and order confirmations from e-commerce platforms.
+Only spending on clothing will be analyzed to examine how factors like day of the week, discounts and other influences affect my purchasing decisions.

 ### Data Structure